 You don’t have to be as skillful as Jiro to make the perfect sushi at home.
 In fact, with the help of some of the best sushi making kits, you are likely making better-looking rolls with all piece evenly matched in shapes and sizes, that compare to those top-notch restaurants

 Having a party?
-No fear, these tools are just so easy to use with so much fun that you could gather those running kiddo for helps too.
-Square, round, heart, large, small, etc. whatever you throw at it will come out beautifully and professional just like those pieces at the luxurious restaurant.
-Now let’s look at some of best sushi making kits shall we!!!
+No fear, these tools are just so easy to use with so much fun that you could gather those running kiddo for help too.
+Square, round, heart, large, small, etc. whatever you throw at it will come out beautifully and professionally just like those pieces at the luxurious restaurant.
+Now let’s look at some of the best sushi making kits, shall we!!!

 1. Kitchen Boosterz All Sushi Making Kit

 - A nigiri rice mold base and cover: the perfect solution for making even size nigiri base, just top up with some protein and a dash of wasabi.

 - A temaki guiding mat: do you like the hand roll, well, this is perfect for at the table sushi, just wish that they would include more than one for all the kiddo.